Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

-# Artificer: Artilerist
+# Artilerist Specialisation

-*Blow Enemies Away with Magical Artillery*
+> *Blow Enemies Away with Magical Artillery*

 An Artillerist specializes in using magic to hurl energy, projectiles, and explosions on a battlefield.
 This destructive power is valued by armies in the wars on many different worlds.
 And when war passes, some members of this specialization seek to build a more peaceful world by using their powers to fight the resurgence of strife.